ramnathv/htmlwidgets/index.md

 <div class="col-md-6">
 <p>Bringing the best of JavaScript data visualization to R</p>
 <ul>
-<li>Use JavaScript visualization libraries for exploratory data analysis in R.</li>
+<li>Use JavaScript visualization libraries at the R console just like plots.</li>
 <li>Embed widgets in R Markdown documents and Shiny web applications.</li>
 <li>Develop new widgets using a framework that seamlessly bridges R and JavaScript.</li>
 </ul>